Discover if Lifeboost coffee is worth spending money in our Lifeboost coffee review.

 The answer is yes, and no.

 Lifeboost is all about healthy and clean coffee.
-Its coffees are ethically sourced, and 3rd party tested for mycotoxins, molds, and other undesirable and harmful things.
+Its coffees are ethically sourced, and 3rd party tested for mycotoxins, molds, and other undesirable and harmful things like pesticides.
+They are also rich in antioxidants.

-It also claims to source low acid coffee.
+It also claims to source low acid coffee, too.

-And Lifeboost coffees have a number of certifications like USDA Organic, Fair Trade, and Rainforest Alliance.
+And Lifeboost coffees have several certifications like USDA Organic, Fair Trade, and Rainforest Alliance.

-But that alone doesn’t make Lifeboost any better than any other coffee roaster.
+But that alone doesn’t make Lifeboost any better than any other coffee roaster for a good cup of coffee.
 In fact, it all makes me skeptical of the coffee itself.

 After all, there isn’t a ton of difference in terms of low acidity or healthiness between coffees.
-Most of the health aspects (or unhealthy aspects) of our coffee consumption happen in what we add to our coffee.
+Most of the health aspects (or unhealthy aspects) of our coffee consumption happen in what we add to our beverage…. organic coffee or not.

-Black coffee is always healthier than, say, a sugary Starbucks Frappuccino.
+Black coffee is always healthier than, say, a sugary Starbucks Frappuccino or coffee heavy with creamer.
 Regardless of which black coffee.

 When it really comes down to it, I like Lifeboost.
 The coffee is actually good.
 And I trust that their sourcing, roasting, and packaging are all held to a high standard.

-For that reason, they get my stamp of approval.
+For that reason, they get my stamp of approval for high-quality coffee.
 Even if their marketing is too heavy-handed for my taste.

 - Lifeboost goes to great lengths to provide a clean and healthy coffee with each bag you buy